-2018 Employee Stock Purchase Plan
+2018 Employee Share Purchase Plan

-Effective the day prior to the first public trading date of our ordinary shares, we intend to adopt and ask our shareholders to approve the 2018 Employee Share Purchase Plan, or the 2018 ESPP.
+Effective the day prior to the first public trading date of our ordinary shares, we have adopted and our shareholders have approved the 2018 Employee Share Purchase Plan, or the 2018 ESPP.
 The material terms of the 2018 ESPP are summarized below.